 - Surfer SEO Or NeuronWriter: These tools are incredible for giving your rough draft of content a score compared to the top-ranking pages and telling you which keywords are missing and how many times your seed keyword should be used.

 I will probably make a separate guide and a local Keyword SEO checklist just for anyone doing local SEO.
 In this guide, I am covering mainly blogging keyword research but here are some local tips below.

 Carefully Choosing Your Location and Topic

-The next step is to carefully choose your location and topic.
+If you are doing local SEO then the next step is to carefully choose your location and topic.
 This involves selecting keywords that are relevant to your specific location and industry.

 For example, if you run a bakery in New York, you’ll want to include keywords that are specific to your location, such as “best bakery in New York,” and relevant to your industry, such as “cupcakes,” “wedding cakes,” or “gluten-free bakery.”

 There are several tools that can help you choose the right location and topic for your keywords, such as: